Regenerative Medicine on: Sports Injuries

 Exosomes and Exomine

-Exosome therapy is an emerging area that shows much promise in treating sports-related injuries, such as muscle strains, fracture healing, and cartialage repair.
+Exosome therapy is an emerging area that shows much promise in treating sports-related injuries, such as muscle strains, fracture healing, and cartilage repair.
 Exosomes are responsible for intercellular communication, and are involved in the transportation of growth factors, cytokines and microRNAs.
 This supports processes such as modulating the functional status of immune cells, the suppression of inflammatory responses and the restructuring of the extracellular matrix.
 Therefore, depending on the type of exosome, this can be utilised to support various sorts of healing.

 Further research on Platelet Rich Plasma Derived Exosomes has shed light on the great therapeutic capability this treatment may have in Sports Medicine.
 Lyer et al's 2020 study found that PRP derived exosomes significantly accelerated muscle recovery in patients who had suffered injuries, showing a similar healing level to those injected with mesenchymal stem cells.
 Considering the ease at which exosome-rich plasma can be harvested, this displays the vast potential this treatment has in transforming sports rehabilitation in the future.
 Exomine, T-Lab's innovative platelet-derived exosome system, delivers 20-25 billion exosomes per treatment, compared to synthetic alternatives, which typically offer only 5 billion.
 This system is Hawksley's fastest-growing product, as its therapeutic benefits are increasingly recognised by practitioners across the UK.